-• Review stock and fishery indicators, and any other relevant data or information on the stock, fishery and ecosystem, and conduct a simple routine updated assessment (likely no more than core reference set models used in the OMP testing refitted taking a further year's data into account).

-• On the basis of this, determine whether there is evidence for exceptional circumstances.
+- Review population and fishery indicators, and any other relevant data or information on the population, fishery and ecosystem, and conduct a simple routine updated assessment (likely no more than core reference set models used in the OMP testing refitted taking a further year's data into account). - On the basis of this, determine whether there is evidence for exceptional circumstances.